mrd0x/BITB/README.md

 One way of detecting BITB is by attempting to drag the window to the edge of the browser.
 If the window cannot escape the browser then it's not a real window.

+## Changing Browser Size

+Another way to detect BITB is to try to resize your browser, the original pop-up window will not be affected, but it will effect to the fake one, because the css will adjust the size of the browser

 ## Browser Extension

 @odacavo released a great browser extension that can detect and warn users about embedded iframes.
 It's available here: https://github.com/odacavo/enhanced-iframe-protection